samsuh/2025-learnings/README.md

 i got a lead on where i can source ecc ram, in yongsan electronics market, physically go to buy some. ill try to make it out there in the next few weeks. im going to proceed on testnet with the current ram though.

-i also want to look into NUT to get my UPS online and functional; the UPS is working, but there are data ports to plug in and make it do things like graceful shutdowns, and possibly restarts after power outages. im looking into it now. https://tldp.org/HOWTO/UPS-HOWTO/x142.html
+i also want to look into NUT to get my UPS online and functional; the UPS is working, but there are data ports to plug in and make it do things like graceful shutdowns, and possibly restarts after power outages. im looking into it now. https://tldp.org/HOWTO/UPS-HOWTO/x142.html because i have an APC UPS, it seems APCUPSD is more appropriate than NUT. https://sourceforge.net/projects/apcupsd/